 Did you know you can scramble tofu like eggs ?

-It’s really a thing right now you guys, absolutely legit and you should totally make some.
+It’s really a thing right now you guys, absolutely legit and if you have’t already you should totally go make some right now (+ this vegan frittata) .
 Enjoy the basic healthy recipe below but feel free to indulge if you like by adding some vegan bacon, soy chorizo or beyond sausage.
 I try to limit my processed foods intake to once a week so the below recipe is what I make most of the times.

 The Seasonings that Makes it Taste like Eggs: